tuxtor/the-j/src/jbake/content/blog/2015/2015-11-12-Java-Essentials-Book-Review.md

 Most of the book samples are based on Glassfish, and is easy to guess why looking at the publication date.
 However, talking from my true-heavy-metal-monkey-developer-architect experience, **this book uses only pure JavaEE 7 apis** and I've been able to run/use the samples on Wildfly without issues.

-For those that are looking a good book for JavaEE 7 development on any of the [certified Java EE 7 servers](http://www.oracle.com/technetwork/java/javaee/overview/compatibility-jsp-136984.html) **this is a must**.
+For those that are looking a good book for JavaEE 7 development, on any of the [certified Java EE 7 servers](http://www.oracle.com/technetwork/java/javaee/overview/compatibility-jsp-136984.html) **this is a must**.

 Highlights
 ==========